Pac-Man Battle Royale: Development and release

 Pac-Man Battle Royale was first displayed in the United States in a playable state at the 2010 Amusement Expo show in Las Vegas. in March 2010.
 It was then seen again at an after-party event during E3, where Namco America brought four cabinets for attendees to play.
 Namco also took the unusual step of throwing a party prior to the launch of the game at the Whiskey River Saloon in Madison, Wisconsin.
 It was not seen in Japan until September 2010 at the Amusement Machine Show, which is opposite of most major Namco arcade releases where they are shown off in Japan first and are later brought to the US.

 While the game was reported for a release in September 2010, it was delayed for unknown reasons until late November 2010.
-NAMCO America, Inc. officially announced the release of Pac-Man Battle Royale on January 21, 2011.
+Namco Bandai officially announced the release of the game on in North America on January 21, 2011.

-Unique to Namco's other modern arcade releases, the company created a Facebook page to promote the game, which registered locations where players could find the game.

 Ports and legacy

 A demo version was released on the iOS App Store on January 28, 2011.
 The game was ported to Pac-Man Museum for a digital release (Xbox 360, PlayStation 3 and Microsoft Windows) in 2014.
-The game is included in the compilation title Pac-Man Museum + (Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch) released in 2022.
+The game is included in the compilation title Pac-Man Museum+ (Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch) released in 2022.

 The game would inspire several follow-up games, including Pac-Man Party Royale for Apple Arcade, Pac-Man Mega Tunnel Battle for Google Stadia, and Pac-Man 99 for Nintendo Switch.

-A direct sequel, Pac-Man Battle Royale Chompionship was released in June 2022.
+A direct sequel, Pac-Man Battle Royale Chompionship, was released in June 2022.